- Project name: Assessment of conservation status of critically endangered gharials (Gavialis gangeticus) in Bardia National Park, Nepal

 Ashish has always been fascinated by gharials and wants to contribute to their long-term conservation in Nepal.
 The EDGE Fellowship will provide him with the funding, training and mentorship which he needs to help him achieve his long-aspired goal of contributing to gharial conservation.

-Ashish’s project aims to collect previously non-existent, baseline scientific information on various ecological attributes of gharial populations in Bardia National Park (BNP), Nepal, to assess their conservation status.
-His objectives are to:
+Ashish’s project aims to collect previously non-existent scientific information on population, habitat and breeding ecology of gharials to assess their conservation status in the Bardia National Park (BNP), Nepal.
+His specific objectives are to: